Updated April 19, 2023

-While creating a new app with material design features, the Android user interface design guidelines give you a proper design framework to develop and design your app. while android user interface design your layout, it is essential to concentrate on the following
+While creating a new app with material design features, the Android user interface design guidelines give you a proper design framework to develop and design your app.
+While the Android user interface designs your layout, it is essential to concentrate on the following:

 - Baseline Grids